Exploring a Career as a Financial Advisor in Singapore? Talk to us today!

 Duties of a Financial Advisor in Singapore

-Financial advisors are responsible for building and maintaining relationships with clients.
-They engage with potential customers, understand their financial goals and needs, and provide appropriate insurance solutions.
-You have to meet with clients to discuss their financial goals.
-This includes understanding their current financial situation, short-term and long-term goals, and risk tolerance.
+Financial advisors are engaged in relationship building and maintenance with their clients.
+They meet potential clients to ascertain the goals and needs of each client, after which they provide them with appropriate insurance products.
+Meet with the clients to discuss the financial goals of each of them.
+This includes understanding their current financial situation, their short-term and long-term goals, and risk tolerance.

 2. Financial Needs Analysis

-Financial advisors need to have a deep understanding of the insurance products offered by their company.
-This includes insurance products, investment products, and retirement planning services.
-They should be knowledgeable about various policies, coverage options, terms and conditions, and exclusions.
-This enables them to provide accurate information and advice to clients.
+Financial advisors have to know insurance products from their company inside out, not just insurance products, but also investment products and retirement planning services.
+They should have thorough knowledge of policies, coverage alternatives, terms and conditions, and exclusions in order to provide information and advise clients correctly.

 4. Sales and Business Development

-Financial advisors often assist clients in creating comprehensive financial plans.
-They analyze clients’ financial goals, risk tolerance, and time horizons to develop customized insurance strategies that align with their objectives.
-They may recommend a combination of insurance products to provide holistic financial protection.
+These financial advisors assist their clients in the establishment of comprehensive financial plans.
+They analyze the clients’ current financial goals, risk tolerance, and time horizons to develop appropriate strategies for insurance that correspond with their objectives.
+Most of them might suggest a combination of insurance products to fully provide financial protection.

 6. Client Education and Support